tainari/100_days_of_python/README.md

 ## Day 25: United States Guessing Game 🗺️
 Game to guess all 50 states.
 I'm stuck at 32 on my own playthrough!

+## Day 26: NATO Alphabet
+Review of list and dictionary comprehension.
+Added some functionality for non-alpha characters in user string.